carriercomm/sorthead/README.md

 	Usage of sorthead:
-	  -I, --interactive=false: interactive mode (it is the default when no -N given) -k, --key=0: sort by field number N, not the whole string -N, --lines=10: print the first N lines instead of the first 10 -n, --numeric-sort=false: compare according to string numerical value -r, --reverse=false: reverse the result of comparisons
+	  -I, --interactive=false: interactive mode (it is the default when no -N given) -k, --key=0: sort by field number N, not the whole string -N, --lines=10: print the first N lines instead of the first 10 (in interactive mode default is window size) -n, --numeric-sort=false: compare according to string numerical value -r, --reverse=false: reverse the result of comparisons